Synthesis of Computable Regular Functions of Infinite Words: Introduction

-\textbf{Computability of functions over infinite words} In this paper, we are interested in functions from infinite words to infinite words.
-The model of computation we consider for infinite words is a deterministic multitape machine with 3 tapes : a read-only one-way tape holding the input, a two-way working tape with no restrictions and a write-only one-way output tape.
-All three tapes hold infinite words.
-A function $f$ is computable if there exists such a machine $M$ such that, if its input tape is fed with an infinite word $u$ in the domain of $f$, then $M$ outputs longer and longer prefixes of $f(x)$ when reading longer and longer prefixes of $x$.
-This machine model has been defined for instance in \cite{klaus}.
-Not all functions are computable.
-For instance, assuming an effective enumeration $M_1, M_2, \dots$ of Turing machines (on finite word inputs), the function $f_H$ defined as $f_H(a^{\omega})=b_1b_2b_3 \dots$ where $b_i \in \{0,1\}$ is such that $b_i=1$ iff $M_i$ halts on input $\epsilon$, is not computable, otherwise the halting problem would be decidable.
+In Church synthesis, the notion of computability used for requirement $(ii)$ is that of being computable by a Mealy machine.
+While this makes sense in a reactive scenario where output symbols (reactions) have to be produced immediately after input symbols are received, this computability notion is too strong in a more relaxed scenario where reactivity is not required.
+Instead, we propose here to investigate the synthesis problem for functional specifications over infinite words where the computability assumption $(ii)$ for $f$ is just being computable by some algorithm (formally a Turing machine) running on infinite inputs.
+In other words, our goal is to synthesize \emph{algorithms} from specifications of functions of infinite words.
+There are classical computability notions for infinite objects, like infinite sequences of natural numbers, motivated by real analysis, or computation of functions of real numbers.
+The model of computation we consider for infinite words is a deterministic machine with three tapes: a read-only one-way tape holding the input, a two-way working tape with no restrictions and a write-only one-way output tape.
+All three tapes are infinite on the right.
+A function $f$ is computable if there exists such a machine $M$ such that, if its input tape is fed with an infinite word $x$ in the domain of $f$, then $M$ outputs longer and longer prefixes of $f(x)$ when reading longer and longer prefixes of $x$.
+This machine model has been defined in \cite[Chap.~2]{klaus}.
+If additionally one requires the existence of a computable function $m \colon \mathbb{N}\rightarrow \mathbb{N}$ such that for all $i\in\mathbb{N}$, for all infinite input $x$, $M$ writes at least $i$ output symbols when reading $m(i)$ input symbols of $x$, we obtain the notion of uniform computability.
+This offers promptness guarantees on the production of output symbols with respect to the number of symbols read on input.

-This raises a natural decision problem: given a (finite) specification of a function $f$ from infinite words to infinite words, is $f$ computable ?
-In the domain of program synthesis, this could be rephrased as ``Is $f$ implementable ?'', since the notion of computability gives a natural answer to the question of what it means to be an implementation for such a function.
-Even though the notion of computability for functions of infinite words require ``physically unrealisable'' infinite input, its makes sense, for instance, in a streaming scenario where the input is received as a non-terminating stream of symbols.
-In this context, it is important to have the guarantee that infinitely often, one can output some finite part of the output.